PritamTheCoder/Mentexa/README.md

 - Google Fonts
 - No external frameworks or libraries

+## potential revenue streams for Mentexa

+**1.Freemium Model**
+    - Free basic self-assessment quizzes.
+    - Premium features like AI-driven insights and exclusive wellness content for a small fee.

+**2. Appointment Booking Commissions**
+    - Earn commissions from doctor appointments booked through the platform.

+**3. Sponsored Content & Partnerships**
+    - Collaborate with mental health organizations and wellness brands for sponsored articles and tools.

+**4. Affiliate Marketing**
+    - Referral commissions from therapy apps, wellness products, or online counseling platforms.

+**5. Corporate & Institutional Licensing**
+    - Universities and companies can pay to use Mentexa for employee or student mental health programs.

 ## References

 The self-test questions are adapted from professional psychological tools: